rubenmtzc/rubenmtzc.github.io/_pages/about.md

 <div class="bio-intro">

-Hi, I’m a lecturer in economics at the **University of York**.
+Hi, I’m a lecturer in economics at the <strong>University of York</strong>.
 My research interests include the digital economy, economic design, financial intermediation, and a little bit of macroeconomics.

 </div>